grjsmith/practical_strategy_for_technologists/Chapter2.md

 If a product manager, delivery manager and an engineering manager can form a working relationship then it’s an unstoppable force.
 That relationship can’t be forced into happening with an organisational structure or a policy.

 One of the reasons I was successful in Zoopla is because of such a trio.
 It's telling that I, the engineer in the trio, had much more experience more than the other two.
 Had we been at the same points in our careers then I suspect I wouldn’t have been able to keep up with them.
-Perhaps then we wouldn’t have been able to forge the great relationship that we had.
+Perhaps then we wouldn’t have been able to forge the great relationship we had.

 ##### Budgeting